spaceninja/dnd-adventures/src/adventures/history-channel/deck-5.md

 _Controlled by #OpsUnion_

-> The outer wall of this large space is dominated by three huge pieces of identical machinery with glowing panels, clearly labeled as Reactors One, Two, and Three.
-In front of each is a collection of monitoring stations, staffed by frazzled-looking engineers.
+> This large space is dominated by three huge pieces of machinery, clearly labeled as Reactors One, Two, and Three.
+In front of each is a monitoring station, staffed by frazzled-looking engineers.
 Despite your lack of knowledge, it seems like every meter and gauge you see is in the red.
-You get the sense that the whole system might come crashing down at any time.
 >
-> As you observe, the Chief, a female dwarf carrying a huge wrench, with braided hair and beard, and greasy coveralls stands in the center of the room and hollers to get everyone’s attention:
+> Around the monitoring stations, engineers move with purpose, replacing parts, adjusting knobs, and tightening connections.
+You see one engineer strapped into some sort of mechanical exoskeleton carrying an incredibly heavy bit of machinery across the room.
 >
+> As you look around, the Chief, a female dwarf carrying a huge wrench, with braided hair and beard, and greasy coveralls stands in the center of the room and hollers to get everyone’s attention:
+>
-> “Break’s over, people!
+> “Keep it moving, people!
 I know you’re tired, but this whole place is going to shit.
-We’ve got a fire in the cargo tunnels, a coolant leak in the primary reactor, and we’re venting atmo in 3 places.
-Let’s get to work!”
+We’ve got a fire in the cargo tunnels, a coolant leak in the primary reactor, and we’re venting atmo in 3 places.”

 Engineering is a large space, bustling with activity.
 Bright lights illuminate the space from the tall ceilings.
 The air smells of ozone and grease.
 The entire space has been optimized for maximum productivity by a crew of engineers.
 Work areas and monitoring stations are separated by clearly marked walkways.
 Safety gear and first-aid kits in clearly-marked cubbies.
 Caution stripes and flashing lights are omnipresent.